 What is it?
 Mentoring, counselling and role model interventions are designed to encourage students to perceive higher education (HE) as a desirable destination and a place where they would belong.
 These interventions often offer support to apply to higher education.

 Evidence?
-There is some evidence from the UK to suggest these interventions can influence students’ attitudes/aspirations relating to HE.
-However, the research is not ‘causal’ (in other words, it can’t tell us definitively that the intervention is effective) and it does not show whether these approaches have an impact on actual HE participation.
-There is some stronger evidence of impact from the USA, which would benefit from replication in a UK context.
+There are a number of studies from the UK which suggest these interventions are associated with an increase in students’ attitudes/aspirations, and in some cases attainment and HE progression .
+However, it’s important to note that the existing evidence is not ‘causal’ (in other words, it can’t tell us definitively that the intervention is effective) although there is some stronger evidence of impact from the USA, which would benefit from replication in a UK context.

 What is this intervention?

 The advice on this page relates to interventions focused on a relationship between two individuals where a more experienced person provides support to a less experienced individual, including some combination of (Crisp et al, 2017):

 - Psychological or emotional support (e.g. to help students feel like they would belong in HE)

 - Study and career support (e.g. to help students progress in their studies)

 - Academic knowledge support (e.g. to support academic skills development)

 This is distinct from tutoring, which focuses specifically on rising attainment in particular subjects.